-- Medicare premiums, except for cases in which the Department is paying the premium - Dentures - Hearing aids and batteries - Purchase and maintenance of prosthetic devices - Purchase and maintenance of a service dog which is required for a physical or mental disability and prescribed by a doctor.
-This may include seeing eye dogs or hearing dogs, therapy dogs or dogs used by persons with other disabilities such as epilepsy, paraplegia, etc. This includes the cost of dog food and veterinarian bills. - Prescription eyeglasses - Reasonable cost of transportation and lodging to obtain medical treatment or services.
-If a client can verify that a charge was made for transportation, but the provider will not state the amount, 34 cents per mile is allowed as a medical deduction. - Maintaining an attendant, homemaker, home health aid, housekeeper or child care services necessary due to age, infirmity or illness.
+- Medicare premiums, except for cases in which the Department is paying the premium - Dentures - Hearing aids and batteries - Purchase and maintenance of prosthetic devices - Purchase and maintenance of a trained service animal which is required for a physical or mental disability and is prescribed by a doctor.
+This includes the cost of food and veterinarian bills for the service animal.
+Trained service animals may include seeing or hearing dogs, therapy animals to treat depression, animals used by persons with other disabilities such as epilepsy, paraplegia, etc. When the supervisor is unable to determine whether or not an animal meets the criteria or an animal-related expense is an appropriate deduction, he must contact the DFA Economic Services Policy Unit for clarification. - Prescription eyeglasses - Reasonable cost of transportation and lodging to obtain medical treatment or services.
+If a client can verify that a charge was made for transportation, but the provider will not state the amount, the current state mileage rate is allowed as a medical deduction. - Maintaining an attendant, homemaker, home health aid, housekeeper or child care services necessary due to age, infirmity or illness.
 If the AG provides the majority of the attendant's meals, an amount equal to the maximum monthly coupon allotment for one person is also used as a medical deduction.